 For groups to perform successfully, each student needs an understanding of how groups are formed, the elements of successful collaboration, how to prevent and resolve conflict, plan tasks in a coordinated way, and set goals and manage performance (Chen et al., 2004).
 Beyond knowledge about group processes, students have their own individual ways of learning and knowing, and constructing knowledge.
 These skills, which are often described as metacognition skills, awareness or reflection, or more simply "thinking about thinking", are necessary in developing self-directed learning skills (Cotterall and Murray, 2009).
-A study using hierarchical linear modelling found that if university students were in a problem-based learning programme and they employed deep approaches to learning then this had a statistically significant and direct influence on their readiness for self-directed learning (Kek and Huijser, 2011).
+A study using hierarchical linear modelling found that if university students were in a problembased learning program and they employed deep approaches to learning then this had a statistically significant and direct influence on their readiness for self-directed learning (Kek and Huijser, 2011).
 Being an effective group member often begins with individual processes, which extend towards group processes.
 When students have the opportunity to contribute towards a group outcome, the skills required to explain and even negotiate their contributions may increase their metacognitive awareness, by creating an awareness of their existing knowledge, and what they may not know in relation to others.

 Group processes are acknowledged to involve cognitive, motivational, affective and social dimensions; therefore educational interventions should address both cognitive and affective domains, such as knowledge, skills, and attitudes (Chen et al., 2004; Kimmel and Volet, 2010), as well as motivational and social domains.
 The literature also suggests that group work task design can greatly impact on how students learn and what approaches they use (Biggs, 1999; Leung et al., 2008).
 Educators can firstly improve the experiences of students by ensuring that there are clear and explicit learning outcomes.
-Secondly, clearly communicating the value and process of group work, ensuring fair and equitable distribution of marks, incorporating peer and self-assessment in group work tasks, and providing targeted group skills training are also seen as inherent in good teaching practices (Bonanno et al., 1998; Burdett and Hastie, 2009; Prichard et al., 2006; Noonan, 2013).
+Secondly, clearly communicating the value and process of group work, ensuring fair and equitable distribution of marks, incorporating peer and self-assessment in group work tasks, and providing targeted group skills training, are also seen as inherent in good teaching practices (Bonanno et al., 1998; Burdett and Hastie, 2009; Prichard et al., 2006; Noonan, 2013).
 Using assessment methods such as group oral presentations that encourage understanding, rather than rote learning, may develop deeper approaches to learning (Chin and Overton, 2010; Leung et al., 2008).
-This is particularly relevant when the course material relies on understanding social contexts.
+This is particularly relevant when the course material relies on understanding social contexts student approaches to learning (Tight, 2003).
+Marton and Saljo (1976a, p.10) concluded that "there are qualitative differences in what is learned and that there are functional differences in the process of learning which give rise to the qualitative differences in outcome".
+The term 'approach to learning' has evolved to refer to two aspects of learning: the predisposition to adopt particular processes and the processes adopted during learning that directly determine the outcome of learning (Biggs, 2001).
+These are commonly divided into surface and deep approaches to learning.
+A surface approach to learning focuses on extrinsic motivation, and strategies are used that require the least amount of time and effort to meet the requirements.
+In contrast, a deep approach to learning focuses on the intention to comprehend, and strategies to maximise conceptual understanding are adopted.